John Parras, Ph.D.

 John Parras received a B.A. in Creative Writing from Carnegie Mellon University and a Ph.D. in English and Comparative Literature from Columbia University.
 A National Endowment for the Arts Literature Fellow in Prose, John Parras is the author of Fire on Mount Maggiore (University of Tennessee Press, 2005), which won the Peter Taylor Prize for the novel.
 His creative work has appeared in Conjunctions, Salmagundi, Painted Bride Quarterly, Xconnect, Oasis and other literary journals, and his chapbook Dangerous Limbs: Prose Poems and Flash Fictions (2013) is published by Kattywompus Press.
 A Professor at William Paterson University, he chaired the Faculty Senate from 2011-2013.
 He currently coordinates the M.F.A. in Creative and Professional Writing program, directs the WPU English Department's annual Spring Writer's Conference, and serves as Editor of Map Literary: A Journal of Contemporary Writing and Art.
-His newer work is forthcoming in Hermeneutic Chaos, The Flexible Persona, and Flash Frontier.
+In 2016 he was awarded an Individual Artist Fellowship from the New Jersey State Council on the Arts.

 "Literary Theory in the Creative Writing Workshop" (The Journal of Teaching Writing)